 "Right at Home Enfield offers an extremely caring service.
 Both the office team and care staff are a pleasure to deal with.
 The staff are dedicated and communicative the visits are not rushed, unlike previous agencies I've dealt with.
 I have an excellent bond with my carers and they always want to offer the best service they can.
 I cannot praise them highly enough for the peace of mind they have given me."

 Our specialist care services for neuromuscular disorders in Enfield

 Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home Enfield can help.
 Amongst our specialist homecare services, we offer:

 - Laundry services

-Alongside our specialist neuromuscular disorder care, we also offer full time, live-in care, for those who may need extra assistance.
-For family members who may need to take a break from supporting their loved ones, ask about our respite care services, available across East Lancashire and Ribble Valley.
+Alongside our specialist neuromuscular disorder care.
+We also offer full time, live-in care, for those who may need extra assistance.
+Respite care available in Enfield also proves invaluable for family carers to take a break from supporting their loved ones

-Speak to your local Right at Home office in East Lancashire and Ribble Valley to discuss your personal care needs.
+Speak to Right at Home Enfield to discuss your personal care needs.

-FAQs about our homecare for neuromuscular disorders in East Lancashire and Ribble Valley
+FAQs about our homecare for neuromuscular disorders in Enfield

 What causes neuromuscular disorders?